Free SEO and lead teardown

-A teardown is a short, practical read on the website you already have: what is costing trust, what is hurting leads, what should be left alone, and whether a rebuild is actually worth discussing.
+A teardown is a short, practical read on the website you already have: what is costing trust, what is hurting leads, what search systems and buyers may not understand, what should be left alone, and whether a revamp is actually worth discussing.
+If there is no site yet, it becomes a first-site plan.

 Start here

-We will look for obvious leaks first: confusing message, weak mobile layout, slow pages, thin service structure, broken contact paths, missing local signals, AI-search gaps, and platform friction.
+We will look for obvious leaks first: poor search visibility, confusing message, weak mobile layout, slow pages, thin service structure, broken contact paths, missing local signals, AI-search gaps, and platform friction.
+If there is no site yet, we will map the first lean version.

 What you get